Guided Variational Network for Image Decomposition: Probabilistic-Guided Variational Decomposition (PGVD) framework

 where $\mathcal{N}_{i,j}^{\mathrm{N}}$ indicates the square neighborhood of radius $\mathrm{N}$ pixels, and the fixed parameter $\epsilon>0$ prevents division by zero.

-The approach outlined above relies on knowledge of the two components sought $c$ and $\xi$, which is clearly not the case.
+The approach outlined above relies on knowing the two sought components $c$ and $\xi$, which is clearly not the case.
 Therefore, we propose an iterative procedure.
-Starting with $c^{(0)} = f$ and $W_1^{(0)}=W_2^{(0)}=\mathrm{I}_{2n}$, the weight matrices are updated, according to \eqref{eq:PRMET}, into $W_1^{(k+1)}$ and $W_2^{(k+1)}$, and, then, the decomposition components are updated, by solving the quadratic optimization problem \eqref{General_obj}, into $c^{(k+1)}$ and $\xi^{(k+1)}$.
+Starting with $c^{(0)} = f$ and $W_1^{(0)}=W_2^{(0)}=\mathrm{I}_{2n}$, the weight matrices are updated, according to \eqref{eq:PRMET}, into $W_1^{(k+1)}$ and $W_2^{(k+1)}$, and, then, the decomposition components are updated, by solving the quadratic optimization problem \eqref{eq:our} - that is, by solving the linear system in \eqref{eq:normalA_main} - into $c^{(k+1)}$ and $\xi^{(k+1)}$.

-This probabilistic approach for identifying the weight parameters, and consequently the decomposition components, can produce high-quality results, as will be shown in the experimental section.
+This probabilistic approach for identifying the weight parameters, and consequently the decomposition components, can produce high-quality results, as it will be shown in the experimental section.
 However, it operates under a single-instance paradigm, where the model relies solely on a single observed image \( f \) to infer its constituent components \( c \) and \( t \).

-When multiple labeled training pairs \( \{(f^{(i)}, g^{(i)})\}_{i=1}^M \), with \( g^{(i)} = (c^{(i)}, t^{(i)}) \), are available, the model can benefit from a supervised multi-instance framework.
+When multiple labeled training pairs are available, the model can benefit from a supervised multi-instance framework.
 Unlike the single-instance method, which must rely entirely on the structural information in a single image, the supervised setting enables learning to generalize across diverse examples.
 This added information allows the model to predict spatially adaptive weights more accurately, potentially leading to improved decompositions.
 These observations motivate the neural-guided variational decomposition framework developed in the next section.